dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 ### Rule description

-SymbolKind '{0}' is not supported for symbol analyzer actions.
+SymbolKind '{0}' is not supported for symbol analyzer actions

-## RS1004: Recommend adding language support to diagnostic analyzer.
+## RS1004: Recommend adding language support to diagnostic analyzer

 |Item|Value|
 |-|-|